WebReflection/perseverant/README.md

 ### Technically speaking

-  * each key is converted into its _base64_ counterpart, and its value stored via `JSON.stringify`
+  * each key is converted into its _base64_ or encrypted counterpart, and its value stored via `JSON.stringify`
-  * if you provide your own `serializer`, you could even encrypt data while storing, but that's up to you, nothing provided by default.
   * if you provide your own `serializer`, you can also store [recursive data](https://github.com/WebReflection/flatted#flatted) or buffers and binaries, currently not supported in core (to keep it simple)